ZhichaoTan/metrics_guidance_retrosynthesis/README.md

 ### Graph Edit Distance (GED)

 We implement GED calculation at two levels: reaction-level and pathway-level.
-GED measures the bond and/or chirality edits to transform an intermediate into the target molecule.
+GED measures the number of bond and/or chirality edits required to transform an intermediate into the target molecule.

 #### Reaction-level GED